 Top 10 Attractions

-1. One of the best aquariums in the nation, the John G. Shedd Aquarium in Chicago, Illinois opened in may 1930 and contains 32,500 animals, 1,500 species and contains 5,000,000 gallons of water.
-If you love big, popular species than this is the place for you!
-I would highly recommend this wonderful aquarium which features Sea otters, beluga whales, pacific white-sided dolphins, North American River Otters, sea lions, blacktip reef sharks, zebra sharks, rock hopper penguins, Magellanic Penguins and many, many more.
+1. One of the best aquariums in the nation, the John G. Shedd Aquarium contains 32,500 animals, 1,500 species and contains 5,000,000 gallons of water.
+See sea otters, beluga whales, pacific white-sided dolphins, North American river otters, sea lions, blacktip reef sharks, zebra sharks, rock hopper penguins, Magellanic Penguins and many, many more.
 The five permanent exhibits are Amazon Rising, Caribbean Reef, Waters of the World, the Oceanarium, and Wild Reef.
-The newest attraction is Fatasea which is a show that premiered in October 2009 with belugas, dolphins, penguins and sea lions.
+The newest attraction is Fatasea, which is a show that premiered in 2009 with belugas, dolphins, penguins and sea lions.
+General admission (which does not include admission to some of the larger exhibits) is $8 for adults and $6 for children.

 You can’t visit Chicago without a visit to the Shedd Aquarium!